-If an inconsistency were discovered, the matter would be taken to the appropriate management and any necessary changes would be made.
+If an inconsistency were discovered, the matter would be taken to Ford's Environmental Quality Office (EQO), which reports to the CSO, and EQO would ensure any necessary changes would be made.

 (W6.6) Did your organization include information about its response to water-related risks in its most recent mainstream financial report?